chengwenxi/iris-community/test.md

 ### IRIS staking token
 ------
-Taking the same staking mechanism design of Cosmos\[ECO\], IRIS Hub has its own special native token for staking which is called IRIS.
+Taking the same staking mechanism design of Cosmos\[16\], IRIS Hub has its own special native token for staking which is called IRIS.
 IRIS will be used in following ways: